Where we stay:

 to his native area of Spain and no expense was spared in the

-construction.
-Rooms are quiet, spacious and well-appointed
+quiet, spacious and well-appointed with TV, Wifi and huge

-from the folk-lore of the area.
+ghostly folk-lore of the area.

 Lugo We stay at the 4 star Hotel Mendez Nunez